Akashdesarda/importidea/docs/article/ado-pipeline-status.md

 ### 2.4 Pooling Mechanism

 This is the most critical part as it will ensure to tick all element from the above checklist.
-The script first checks result of last build and if its not in failed state then continue to check status for completion.
-This step is repeated for every 10 seconds with timeout of 30m
+The script first checks the result of the last build and if it's not in a failed state then continue to check the status for completion.
+This step is repeated every 10 seconds with a timeout of 30m

 ```python
 for step_time in list(range(10, 1810, 10)):